 Overcome Labor Shortages and Supply Chain Delays with ERP + FSM

 The first is labor shortage.
-Field service, like most other industries, has seen a wave of resignations and retirements since the start of the COVID-19 pandemic.
+Like most other industries, field service has seen a wave of resignations and retirements since the COVID-19 pandemic.
 And as many providers have discovered, replacing departing workers is an uphill battle.
 Either they cannot find enough applicants, or the people who are applying do not have the necessary technical skills and in-the-field experience.

 Adding to the pressure to find talent is the fact that the pandemic has increased demand for many kinds of field service, especially those kinds focused on the home.
 Appliance repair, for example, has seen a tremendous surge in demand as people use (and break) their appliances more often.
 However, when there are not enough qualified workers to meet this new demand, the opportunity is lost.